-There are plenty of times where you want to block calls from certain numbers.
-It could be an insurance company trying to make you claim compensation for an accident you never had, or a possessive ex-girlfriend or boyfriend.
-Whatever your reasons, we can show you how to block calls on your Android phone, whether it's an HTC, LG, Samsung, Sony or stock Android device.
+There are plenty of occasions where you might want to block calls from certain numbers.
+It could be an insurance company trying to make you claim compensation for that accident you never had, or a possessive ex-girlfriend or boyfriend.
+Whatever your reasons, we can show you how to block calls on your Android phone, whether it's an HTC, LG, Samsung, Sony or other Android device.

 Samsung (Galaxy S4, S5, S6, Note 4)

 To block all calls from an individual on your Samsung Lollipop device:

 - Tap the Phone app, Call Log, then the number you want to block.

 - Next, tap More at the top right, then Add to auto reject list.

 - That's it!
 To reverse this, just go through the same process again but tap Remove from auto reject list at the end.

 But there's more.
 You can also manage your auto-reject list and even block unknown numbers: